ncatlab/nlab-content/pages/6/9/4/0/10496/content.md

 Incidentally, [[flat bundles]] of [[finite-dimensional Hilbert spaces]] over the parameter space \eqref{ConfigurationSpaceOfPoints} famously (but not exclusively) arise as [[Knizhnik-Zamolodchikov connections]] on [[vector bundle|bundles]] of [[conformal blocks]], the resulting [[braid representations]] are often known (somewhat undescriptively) as *monodromy representations*.
 \end{example}

-The phenomenology of the following example reproduces traditional lore about topological order often interpreted in terms of anyons, but it does not involve any anyon position parameters.
+The phenomenology of the following example reproduces traditional lore about topological order often interpreted in terms of anyons, but it does not involve anyon position parameters.
 We suggest that the way we obtain this now as another special case of Def. \ref{TopologicalOrder} speaks to the untility of this definition.